StrawChannel95/apocalyptic-wonderland.github.io/README.md

 > [!Important]
 > RTSS is the recommended option for AMD graphics card users.
 Special K lacks compatibility with the combination of AMD graphics cards and DXVK.
 NVIDIA graphics card users **WILL** have memory related crashes if following this section instead of the [Special K section](#special-k).
 >
 > Special K is the recommended option for NVIDIA graphics card users.
 RTSS is not able to configure flip and interop appropriately, which causes a large amount of memory related crashes.
-AMD graphics card users **WILL NOT** be able to launch the game if following this section instead of the following [RTSS section](#rivatuner-statistics-server-rtss)
+AMD graphics card users **WILL NOT** be able to launch the game if following this section instead of the following [RTSS section](#rivatuner-statistics-server-rtss).

 #### RivaTuner Statistics Server (RTSS)